sengt/opsworks-logstash-ea/README.md

 Create two users in IAM called `logstash-reader` and `logstash-writer`.

-Assign `logstash-reader` the policy below:
+Assign `logstash-writer` the policy below:

 ```json
 {